-If $b \in \underline{B}^m$, there are $b_1,...,b_n \in B$ and a modal formula $\varphi$ with $b = \varphi(b_1,...,b_m)$.
+If $b \in \mathbb{B}^m$, there are $b_1,...,b_n \in B$ and a modal formula $\varphi$ with $b = \varphi(b_1,...,b_m)$.
 Then, as required. \end{proof}

-Of course, next to the \textbf{modalisation functor}, there is the \textbf{black modalisation functor} $\cdot^{blm}: \textbf{$\blacklozenge$Sub} \longrightarrow \textbf{$\blacklozenge$MA}$ ($\underline{B}^{blm}$ is the black modal algebra generated by $r(B)$) and the \textbf{bimodalisation functor} $\cdot^{bim} : \textbf{sSub} \longrightarrow \textbf{TA}$ ($\underline{B}^{bim}$ is the least tense algebra generated by $r(B)$).
+Of course, next to the \textbf{modalisation functor}, there is the \textbf{black modalisation functor} $\cdot^{blm}: \textbf{$\blacklozenge$Sub} \longrightarrow \textbf{$\blacklozenge$MA}$ ($\mathbb{B}^{blm}$ is the black modal algebra generated by $r(B)$) and the \textbf{bimodalisation functor} $\cdot^{bim} : \textbf{sSub} \longrightarrow \textbf{TA}$ ($\mathbb{B}^{bim}$ is the least tense algebra generated by $r(B)$).

-The relevance of these concepts is that they preserve, not validity of formulas, bu validity of schemes, as shown in the following result.
-We give result in case of modalisation, but of course, there is an analogue result for black and bi-modalisation. \begin{prop} Let $\underline{B}$ be a subordination algebra.
+The relevance of these concepts is that they preserve, not validity of formulas, but validity of schemes, as shown in the following result.
+We give the results in case of modalisation, but of course, there is an analogue result for black and bi-modalisation. \begin{proposition} Let $\mathbb{B}$ be a subordination algebra.
 Then for any scheme $\varphi(\overline{\psi})$ of modal formulas,